m0bay/masternodescript/README.md

 # Base
 Shell script to install a [Base Masternode](http://www.base.ninja/) on a Linux server running Ubuntu 14.04 or 16.04.
 Use it on your own risk.
-This script will instal version 2.1
+This script will install version 4.0
 ***

 ## VPS installation: